 If you’re determined to not put your device in a case, consider a skin to cover the metal back and sides of the Surface Pro 4.
 Toast makes a great real-wood skin to protect from scratches and kicks.

-Buy an Older Surface Pen On the Cheap
+Surface Pro 4 Tips For New Owners: Buy an Old Surface Pen On the Cheap

 Once you’ve got everything running.
 Look for the Surface app in your list of installed apps.
 In that app you can adjust the Surface Pen’s sensitivity and decide what you’d like its button to do when you click on it.
 By default, it’s configured for OneNote, but you can add screenshots and reminders.
 It can also launch other Windows Store apps or programs.